-We spent the last week in Jackson, Wyoming, totally snowed-in and enjoying each other's company.
+We spent the last week at a conference, totally snowed-in and enjoying each other's company.
 Trying to keep three boys busy in an ice-cold town with access only to a hotel suite and whatever Amazon Prime will deliver is…interesting.
 The experience made me realize that there are actually a TON of healthy family activities that can be enacted at the drop of a hat, if you have a few ideas and are open to going with the flow.

 As a parent, it can be exhausting to come up with new activities to keep the kiddos entertained.
 I'll admit that there was a time or two when I retreated to the bathroom just to get a moment of peace and brainstorm the next time-passer.